Virginia Tech: History

 In a nod to this southern heritage the Confederate Battle Flag was traditionally waved by cheerleaders at Virginia Tech football games and the Highty-Tighties played Dixie as a fight song when the Hokies scored a touchdown.
 A large Confederate flag also hung inside Cassell Coliseum where Virginia Tech basketball games are played.
 Since 1963, "Skipper", a replica of a Civil War cannon has been fired at football games by members of the Corps of Cadets when the team scores.
 The Confederate Flag was also prominently featured on all Virginia Tech class rings.
 The display of the Confederate flag at athletic events ended in the late 1960s after Marguerite Harper, a black woman attending Virginia Tech on a Rockefeller Scholarship for culturally disadvantaged students, was elected to the student senate during her sophomore year and made a successful resolution to end the practice.
 Following the resolution there was a large demonstration in opposition to the removal of the Confederate flag.
 The campus was covered in Confederate flags and "Dixie" was blasting from dormitory windows.
 Harper and her white roommate received hate mail and threatening phone calls, but the resolution stood, and the display of the rebel flag ended in 1969.
-The Confederate flag on Virginia Tech class rings became optional in 1972 and could be left off of the ring at the student's request.
-The Confederate flag has since been removed from class ring designs entirely.
+The Confederate flag on Virginia Tech class rings became optional in 1972 and could be omitted at the student's request; it has since been removed from class ring designs entirely.

 Under the leadership of seventh president Joseph Dupuy Eggleston, who held the position from 1913 to 1919, the university established a Reserve Officer Training Corps to support national efforts during World War I.

 Early on the morning of March 13, 1917, physics professor Charles E. Vawter, Jr. (son of Charles E. Vawter, who had served on the VPI board of visitors from 1886 to 1900), shot Stockton Heth, Jr., a scion of one of Montgomery County's wealthiest families, in his campus home on faculty row.
 Heth, who lived at Whitethorne, an antebellum mansion on a 1,500-acre estate near Blacksburg, later died of his wounds in a Roanoke hospital.
-Due to the Heth family's wealth and political connections, Vawter's position as head of the VPI physics department, and the scandalous extramarital affair that led to the shooting, the resulting murder trial was one of the most sensational in Virginia history (Vawter was acquitted, and left the school).
-Eggleston attempted to suppress news of the affair in the media with considerable success, possibly due to the Russian Revolution and the US declaration of war on Germany that stole the headlines in the spring of 1917.
+Due to the Heth family's wealth and political connections, Vawter's position as head of the VPI physics department, and the scandalous extramarital affair that led to the shooting, the resulting murder trial was one of the most sensational in Virginia history.
+Vawter was later acquitted and left the school.
+Eggleston attempted to suppress news of the affair in the media with considerable success.